-With a CRM handling the customer interactions on the front end and an ERP managing the business processes on the back end, it’s important to integrate the two systems so you have an accurate view of customer information once an order has been made, which includes purchase history, shipping and billing data, and other financial information and supply chain management tools.
+With a CRM handling the customer interactions on the front end and an ERP managing the business processes on the back end, it’s important to integrate the two systems via an application integration method, so you have an accurate view of customer information once an order has been made, which includes purchase history, shipping and billing data, and other financial information and supply chain management tools.

 The Definition of ERP and CRM Integration